01 of 08

 - Energy efficiency is lower than with newer furnaces.

-- Temperature adjustments are slow since the systems operate by simple convection currents.
+- Temperature adjustments are slow because the systems operate by simple convection currents.

 Fuel sources: Hot water tubing systems are usually heated by a central boiler, which can be fueled by natural gas, liquid propane (LP), or electricity.
-Some radiant floor systems are directly powered by line-voltage electricity.
-Fireplaces or heating stoves can be fueled by gas, wood, or even electricity.
+Hot water also can be provided by solar hot water systems, which are commonly used to supplement fuel-based systems.

 Distribution: In-floor systems are usually distributed by hot water flowing through plastic tubing.